 Panagia Podhithou (Church of the Virgin Podithou) in Galata: Located within the central area of the mountain range in Troodos.
 The wall mural paintings in this church are contemporary of its time when it was built in 1502.
 It features a single-aisle architectural type and comes with a steep-pitched roof.

 Stavros Ayiasmati (Church of the Holy Cross of Ayiasmati) in Platanistasa: This church is located on the eastern side of the Troodos Mountain range.
 It was built in the late 15th century and is known as a monastery church.
 Although the exact date when this church was built is unclear, the decorations were estimated to have been completed in 1494.

 Metamorfosis tou Sotiros (Transfiguration of the Saviour) in Palaichori: This church is the final component of the UNESCO site Painted Churches in the Troodos Region.
 It provides an overlooking view of the mountain range’s eastern section.
-It was founded in early 16th century and features a steep-pitched roof architecture style.
+It was founded in the early 16th century and features a steep-pitched roof architecture style.
 It also features wall paintings that were influenced by various styles.

 View my complete list of UNESCO World Heritage Sites in Cyprus.